MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 `TeamsBotSsoPrompt` has a good integration with Bot framework.
 It simplifies the authentication process when you develops bot application and want to leverage the Bot SSO.

-Required configuration: initiateLoginEndpoint, tenantId, clientId, applicationIdUri.
+Required configuration: `initiateLoginEndpoint`, tenantId, clientId, and applicationIdUri.

-### Helper functions
+### Supported functions

-TeamsFx SDK provides several helper functions to ease the configuration for third-party libraries.
+TeamsFx SDK provides several functions to ease the configuration for third-party libraries.
 They are located under [core folder](https://github.com/OfficeDev/TeamsFx/tree/main/packages/sdk/src/core).

 ### Microsoft Graph Service
 `createMicrosoftGraphClient` and `MsGraphAuthProvider` help to create authenticated Graph instance.